 A huge factor for failure, however, is lack of capital.
 That’s why financing is so important for a business’s initial years of operation.
 Small business owners look for financing from various sources.
-A common category of capital of financing is debt financing.
-This includes lines of credit, commercial loans, overdraft, microcredit loans, and of course, the small business loan.
+A common category of capital financing is debt financing.
+This includes lines of credit, commercial loans, overdrafts, microcredit loans, and of course, small business loans.

 How to Get a Small Business Loan

 Generally, it’s difficult to obtain a small business loan, especially if you’re a new business.
 With high failure rates, small businesses aren’t considered to be safe investments.
 Lenders see small businesses, especially in their early years, as risky borrowers, so the requirements are usually extensive.
 Big banks like RBC and Scotiabank offer desirable rates but have stricter requirements.
 For example, high credit score and significant capital savings as a down payment.
 B lenders such as credit unions and online lenders sometimes have higher rates, but they have more ease in their application requirements.
 For most small business loans, lenders typically require the following for their application processes:

 Decent Credit Score